 Lew is the author of The Dehumidification Handbook published by Munters Corporation, and was the lead author and project manager for both the ASHRAE Humidity Control Design Guide and The ASHRAE Guide for Buildings in Hot & Humid Climates.
 He also wrote the California Builder’s Guide to Avoiding Mold Risk, and served as the Chair of ASHRAE’s Presidential Committee on Indoor Mold.
 He is an active member of ASHRAE’s Technical Committee 1.12 - Moisture Management in Buildings.

 1986 - present: Mason-Grant Consulting - Director of Research & Consulting

 1976 - 1986: Munters Dehumidification Division - New Markets and New Product Development

 1971 - 1976: US Air Force, HQ Strategic Air Command - Engineering & Services - Housing Management and Construction Planning

 1967 - 1971: Dartmouth College, Hanover, NH & Universidad de Salamanca, Spain - AB, Visual Studies/Architecture

-Lew is married to Cynthia W. Harriman, the Executive Director of the Whole Grains Council.
+Lew is married to Cynthia W. Harriman, retired Executive Director of the Whole Grains Council.
 They live in Portsmouth, NH.
-Their daughter Elizabeth Harriman is a bilingual Korean-English speech-language pathologist, and their son Sam Harriman is a renewable energy system designer and installer.
+Their daughter Elizabeth Harriman is a bilingual Korean-English speech-language pathologist, and their son Sam Harriman is a electrician and renewable energy system designer.